robby1012/x360-raspberry-flasher/README.md

 XBOX 360 NAND flasher firmware for Raspberry Pi Pico

+It almost 4x faster than TX JRP v2, or matrix SPI flasher since PICO running at 128Mhz by default compared 20Mhz on Matrix or 32Mhz on JRP

 ## Requirements
 Hardwares:
 - Working Xbox 360 (all types, except Winchester Motherboard)